Shellanigans/PIK/README.md

 |HELP               | NUMLOCK            | NUM# (0-9)         | NUMMULT            |
 |NUMPLUS            | NUMENTER           | NUMMINUS           | NUMPOINT           |
 |NUMDIV             | All letters        | All numbers        | F(1-16)            |

+*PAUSE is also a special function as well as a button, so please don't get them confused.

 ### Functions